QuantEcon/lecture-python-advanced/source/rst/smoothing.rst

 Relationship to Other Lectures
 ------------------------------

-This lecture can be viewed as a followup to `Optimal Savings II: LQ Techniques <https://python-intro.quantecon.org/perm_income_cons.html>`__
+This lecture can be viewed as a followup to `Optimal Savings II: LQ Techniques <https://python-intro.quantecon.org/perm_income_cons.html>`__.

-This lecture is also a prologomenon to a lecture on tax-smoothing :doc:`smoothing_tax`
+This lecture is also a prologomenon to a :doc:`lecture on tax-smoothing <smoothing_tax>`.

 Background